isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mexican Sedum.md

 <section>
   <h4>Growing:</h4>
-	<p>Mexican Sedum can be grown in shallow pots with well-draining, gritty soil.
+	<p>Mexican Sedum can be grown in shallow pots with sandy soil.
 Allow the soil to dry out completely before watering deeply.
-As this plant is rather fast growing, it will benefit from <a href="/page-index/horticulture-techniques/fertilising/">a balanced organic fertiliser</a> occasionally, around once every 3 or 4 months.
+As this plant is rather fast growing, it will benefit from <a href="/page-index/horticulture-techniques/fertilising/">a balanced organic fertiliser</a>  once every 3 or 4 months.
 Too much fertiliser can result in a leggy plant. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage bushier growth.</p>
 	<br>
 </section>